chromeos/chromeos.dev/site/en/posts/developing-cursive.md

 ---
-title: Developing Chrome Cursive, a PWA for Chrome OS
+title: Developing Cursive, a PWA for Chrome OS
-metadesc: Learn about how the Chrome Cursive team built a Progressive Web App to offer a snappy note-taking app for Chromebooks.
+metadesc: Learn about how the Cursive team built a Progressive Web App to offer a snappy note-taking app for Chromebooks.
 tags:
   - web
   - technical